 SHxx seconds = 30 sec + xx sec

-Blocking: Changing the racing line more than once, or weaving as a defensive maneuver.
+- Blocking: Changing racing line more than once, or weaving as a defensive maneuver.

-Cutting-off/chopping: Aggressive or sudden change of racing line in close prox to the following car.
+- Cutting-off/chopping: Aggressive or sudden change of racing line in close proximity to the following car.

 GR – Golden Rule

 AC – Avoidable Contact

 SG – Stop & Go (come to a full stop and take off)

 SHxx – Stop & Hold (for assigned time duration)